JackZhaoYK/REALMAN/docs/final.md

 ![result_image](https://github.com/JackZhaoYK/REALMAN/blob/main/docs/img/2total_loss.png?raw=true)

-In qualitative measure would be the agent is expected to have higher rewards for optimization, which is considered to be a combinated evaluation of less falling damages and fewer steps.
-After thousands of steps, we can see our agent stop repeatedly touching the boundry and started to choose a path that gives higher rewards.
-Here is the reward graph we get that shows our agent is getting smarter for getting more points as training goes on.
+Another qualitative measure is that the agent is expected to have higher rewards as more training are performed, and higher reward means less falling damage and more valid floor drops.
+After thousands of episodes, we can see our agent stopped repeatedly touching the boundry and started to choose a path that gives higher rewards.
+Here is the reward graph we get that can show our agent is getting smarter as training goes on.

 <div style="text-align:center;"><img src="./img/final_trend.jpg" alt="image"></div>